-iii) Workload is rate dependent: Fig. 1(a-b) also illustrates how rate affects the decoding complexity.
-Notice that adjusting the rate can have a significant impact on the complexity, particularly at the first decoding deadline in a GOP where the base-layer frames (i.e. $L{T,0}$, $H{T,0}$) containing most of the texture information are decoded.
-For example, in Fig. 1(a), at the circled complexity measurements at t = 2.1333 s (i.e. the first decoding deadline for GOP 4), adjusting the rate $r \in [200, 1536]$ causes the upper-bound complexity resulting from decoding l layers (for l = 1, 2) to be above the lower-bound complexity for decoding l + 1 layers.
+most of the texture information are decoded.
+For example, in Fig. 1(a), at the circled complexity measurements at t = 2.1333 s (i.e., the first decoding deadline for GOP 5), adjusting the rate $r \in [200, 1536]$ causes the upper-bound complexity resulting from decoding l layers (for l = 1, 2) to be above the lower-bound complexity for decoding l + 1 layers.
 In other cases, when minimal residual texture information is decoded, rate-independent motion compensation operations dominate the complexity.
 In these cases, adjusting r insignificantly influences the complexity (see the circled complexity measurement at t = 2.4667 s in Fig. 1(b)).
 Nevertheless, such significant peak workload variation induced by adjusting the rate r in the former case illustrates how adapting the rate can increase a task's chances for admission into a system with limited resources.

-iv) Decoding different layers leads to complexity scalability: Fig. 1(a-b) also illustrate that significantly reduced workloads in terms of both peak and mean resource requirements can be achieved by decoding less layers.
+• Decoding different layers leads to complexity scalability: Fig. 1(a) and (b) also illustrates that significantly reduced workloads in terms of both peak and mean resource requirements can be achieved by decoding less layers.
 The wide range of complexity scalability enabled by decoding various layers is important in an admission control scenario where a task may not be allocated any processor resources if it cannot adapt its workload to the resources available to it.

-As mentioned earlier, the workload distribution within a GOP depends on the video encoding parameters including the number of temporal levels T, the choice of filter used in the temporal decomposition, etc. It has been shown [8] that based on the video source characteristics, ξ , it may be desirable to chose different encoding parameters that yield different levels of complexity-scalability.
-Hence, our choice of the number of decoded layers l and rate r are dependent on ξ because, depending on a task's video sequence characteristics, different l and r pairs may be required to meet the same resource constraints.
+As mentioned earlier, the workload distribution within a GOP depends on the video encoding parameters, including the number of temporal levels T and the choice of filter used in the temporal decomposition.
+It has been shown [8] that based on the video source characteristics, $\xi$ , it may be desirable to chose different encoding parameters that yield different levels of complexity-scalability.
+Hence, our choice of the number of decoded layers l and rate r are dependent on $\xi$ because, depending on a task's video sequence characteristics, different l and r pairs may be required to meet the same resource constraints.
 For notational simplicity, we do not explicitly indicate this dependence.

 Based on the above observations pertaining to the time-varying decoding workloads, a workload traffic model that captures all of these characteristics and can provide quality and latency guarantees through an admission control process is highly desirable.
 We present such a model in the next subsection.
-Note that while the above observations were made for one particular coder, similar observations can be made for other coders such as H.264/AVC and
+Note that, while the above observations were made for one particular coder, similar observations can be made for other coders such as H.264/AVC and MPEG-4 using the same methodology.